mattlampl/mattlampl.github.io/index.md

 ---
 layout: default
 ---
 Hi, my name is Matt.
-I am a second year student at Carnegie Mellon University's Heinz College studying the interesection of Public Policy and Data Analytics.
+I am working at the intersection of Data Science and Public Policy to take a data-driven approach to affect positive change.

 ---
 ## Projects